 Artist Website: House of Time

-Currently in their fifth season as ensemble in residence at Holy Trinity Lutheran Church on the Upper West Side of Manhattan, home audiences continue to grow.
-House of Time has been presented by the Berkeley Early Music Festival, Czech Center New York, Early Music Festival: NYC, San Diego and San Francisco Early Music Societies, The University Club in NYC, and the Yale Collection of Musical Instruments.
-Future appearances include concerts at the Lobkowicz Palace in Prague, and on the prominent Music Before 1800 series for its 2017/18 season.
-House of Time, as a group and individually, continue to give free outreach concerts at Mount Sinai Concerts for Patients in New York City.
-They may be seen giving impromptu pop-up concerts in casual venues such as local cafes.
+The musicians of House of Time, known for their “fluency and command” (San Francisco Classical Voice), are dedicated to playing both well-known and underperformed repertory of the 17th through the 21st century on period instruments.
+Members and guests include Juilliard and Curtis faculty and alumni of The Juilliard School, as well as prize-winners of major international competitions.
+They are currently in their fifth season as ensemble-in-residence at Holy Trinity Lutheran Church.
+House of Time has been presented by the Berkeley Early Music Festival, Czech Center New York, Early Music Festival: NYC, the San Diego and San Francisco Early Music Societies, The University Club in NYC, and the Yale Collection of Musical Instruments.
+House of Time continues to give free outreach concerts at Mount Sinai Concerts for Patients in New York City and may be seen giving impromptu pop-up concerts in casual venues such as local cafes.
 House of Time is also on the roster of GEMS Live!
 Artists.